particle-iot/docs/src/content/en/shared/webhooks.md

 ###particle webhook list

-Generates a list of what webhooks you own, including their ID numbers and registered event names.
+Generates a list of what Webhooks you own, including their ID numbers and registered event names.

 ```sh
 # how to show your currently registered webhooks using the CLI